-I made in April this year with my 4×4 motorhome a roadtrip through Switzerland and I hope that with these tips I can help people get there safely and get home safely.
+I made in the month of April with our 4×4 motorhome a roadtrip by Switzerland and I hope that with these tips I can help people get there safely and get home safely.
 Whoever travels through Switzerland by car, camper van of camper better be well prepared.
 With the exception of the summer months, you can often be faced with surprises here, both on the road and in nature.
 In this article I therefore give simple but effective and practical tips for preparing a roadtrip through Switzerland.
 Use it to your advantage!

 Table of contents

 1. Provide winter tires and snow chains